10. Map Calibration

 Once the calibration is completed:

-• The map offset is applied automatically and remains active until:
+• The visual calibration remains active until:

 • You manually reset it, or